Flu Prevention Tips

 4. Disinfect Safely!

-One way to keep our immune systems in gear is not to exacerbate existing conditions like allergies and asthma by using cleaning products that contain irritating or dangerous chemicals.
+One way to keep our immune systems in gear is not to exacerbate existing conditions like allergies and asthma by using cleaning products that contain irritating chemicals.
 When you’re cleaning and disinfecting to prevent the flu, remember that just because a disinfectant is labeled 99.9% effective, doesn’t mean it is safe.
 Many conventional disinfectant and cleaning products contain chemicals that are dangerous to spray in places where your children and pets could come into contact with it, or where it can interact with your skin or airways.
-With Force of Nature, you don’t need to wear gloves or a face mask, because it utilizes a toxic chemical-free disinfectant called hypochlorous acid (HOCl) which is so gentle that it can be used without rinsing.
+With Force of Nature, you don’t need to wear gloves or a face mask, because it utilizes a toxic chemical-free antimicrobial called hypochlorous acid (HOCl) which is so gentle that it can be used without rinsing.

 5. Prioritize High-Touch Areas